Biloxi Breakers: History

 On June 3, 2024, the Sea Wolves announced that Ray Tremblay would be the team's fourth head coach, replacing Dustin Skinner.
 Tremblay stepped down a month later, to be replaced by David Heeps, giving Mississippi their fifth coach in three seasons.
 Another coaching change came in November 2024, with Heeps being replaced by Rich Parent.
 Team Captain Justin Barr's number was retired ahead of the team's final home game of the 2024-25 season.

 Following the 2024-25 season, it was announced that the team was returning for another season, under new ownership.
 The team announced that they were going to go with a new name for the 2025-26 season.
 In May 2025, the names were down to three, the Biloxi Breakers, Gulf Coast Cruisers, and the Mississippi Mosquitos.
 On June 2, 2025, it was announced that the team's new name would be the Biloxi Breakers.
 On June 17, 2025, it was announced that former Delaware Thunder captain, and Watertown Wolves Head Coach Charlie Pens Jr was named as the Breakers' new Head Coach and Director of Hockey Operations.

+After the end of the 2025-26 season which was marked with declining attendance rates coupled with the product on the ice, the team went virtually radio silent and never officially announced its folding.
+It was only until the FPHL announced a dispersal draft for the remaining players that gave fans of the team the official declaration.